AnuragManchanda/shoping-cart/README.md

 # shoping-cart

 * Requiremnts
-DiUS is starting a computer store.
+computer store.
 You have been engaged to build the checkout system.
 We will start with the following products in our catalogue

 SKU	Name	Price
 ipd	Super iPad	$549.99